xiduzo/whisper-sentiment-analysis/Readme.md

 ## Building docker container

+You can use this repository to build the docker container.
+Alternatively, you can use the pre-built container from the [Docker Hub](https://hub.docker.com/repository/docker/xiduzo/whisper-sentiment-analysis/general).

-docker build -f Dockerfile -t whisper .
+`docker build -f Dockerfile -t whisper .`

 ## Running docker container